-At Pro Spray Foam Insulations, one of the questions that we get asked a lot is How do I stop my metal roof from sweating?
+At Pro Spray Foam Insulations, one of the questions that we get asked a lot is how to stop condensation in a metal shed?
 Condensation in a metal shed or unit, is not just annoying when the condensation drips on your head, it can also lead to serious problems such as mold or mildew growth (which causes unpleasant odours and health risks), insect infestations, harvest loss, and corrosion (metal ceilings, walls and fasteners exposed to moisture can oxidize and weaken, shortening the life of your building).
 Before we look at how to eliminate condensation in a metal shed, we first need to understand what causes condensation in a metal shed.

 What causes condensation in a metal shed?

 There are two factors to note when discussing condensation;

 - warm air holds more moisture than cold air, and